Lake Ngozi or Ngosi

 It is a green, shimmering lake walled by the collapsed caldera of the extinct Ngosi Volcano.
 The peak is the highest point of the Uporoto Ridge Forest Reserve.
 The forest has an endemic three-horned chameleon (Chameleon fuelleborni).

-This stunning caldera lake dates from some time in the Neocene period.
+This stunning caldera lake dates back to the Neocene.
 The water is slightly brackish, contains some fish, and is up to 75 m deep.
 The lake has spiritual significance for the local inhabitants.

 A caldera is a roughly circular depression formed by the collapse of a magma chamber roof onto its magma body beneath.
-It is a large rounded depression resulting from the destruction of a volcano in a violent eruption.
+It is a significant, circular depression formed by the destruction of a volcano during a violent eruption.

-The mountain and the lake are counted to an age of one million years and remain an old volcano that has now collapsed to form a wide caldera filled with shining alkaline ‘soda’ waters.
+The mountain and the lake are estimated to be one million years old and are remnants of an old volcano that has since collapsed, forming a wide caldera filled with shining alkaline ‘soda’ waters.

-The waters of the lake are said to have magical medicinal powers.
+The lake’s waters are said to have magical medicinal powers.
 Ngosi means ‘The Big One’ in the vernacular Kinyakyusa dialect.
-Climbers looking to view this scenic lake are well rewarded with excellent views from the top of the sharp crater rim, from where the lake gleams below with an overwhelming tranquil air, and beyond the land is pocked with the points of smaller volcanic peaks.
+Climbers looking to view this scenic lake are well rewarded with excellent views from the top of the sharp crater rim, where the lake gleams below with an overwhelming, tranquil air, and beyond the land is pocked with small volcanic peaks.

-Just before the top, the path branches in two the right-hand path leads swiftly to the peak, and the left leads down to the water’s edge.
+Just before the top, the path branches into two; the right-hand path leads swiftly to the peak, and the left leads down to the water’s edge.

 Other Experiences